azouaoui-cv/website/content/authors/admin/_index.md

   url: https://thoth.inrialpes.fr/

 # Short bio (displayed in user profile at end of posts)
 bio: I am currently working on the use of sparsity in model-based deep architectures.
-My research interests focus on machine learning at large with emphasis on computer vision.
+My research interests focus on Machine Learning at large with emphasis on Computer Vision.

 # Interests to show in About widget
 interests: